codeforkjeff/orgtree/README.md

 This code is best used for illustration/experimentation purposes, so you can adapt it to your own uses.
 But you can easily install it as a self-contained Django app to play with it and see how it works.

-If you don't already have a Django project, make one:
+If you don't already have a Django project in which to stick this app, make one:

     django-admin.py startproject orgtreeproj